MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server-editor/Cursor.md

 hide(): void
 `

-Hide the 3D block cursor from view until the corresponding @minecraft-server-editor.Cursor.show function is called
+Hide the 3D block cursor from view until the corresponding {@link @minecraft-server-editor.Cursor.show} function is called

 > [!IMPORTANT]
 > This function can't be called in read-only mode.